-Some Men Unconsciously Disrespect Women
+Some Men Unconsciously Disrespect Women.

 Misogyny is certainly front and center in the news these days.
 And for good reason.
 It’s so blatant, it can’t be buried or denied any longer.
 Who exactly is a misogynist?
 How did they get like that?
 How do you deal with them?

 Although misogynists are everywhere, they are not always easy to spot.
 There are a wide variety of misogynists.
 Some misogynists believe women are subservient to men and they belong in the kitchen.
 Others disrespect or dislike women.
-More extreme misogynists have a hatred towards women.
+More extreme misogynists have a hatred toward women.

 Usually misogynists don’t even know they are prejudiced toward women.
 Oftentimes these feelings are formed early in life and unconscious.
 These beliefs may have resulted from a trauma with a trusted female.
 It could have originated with a negligent or abusive mother, sister or girlfriend.

 Unless the misogynist has a desire to shift his behavior, it’s unlikely he’ll change.
 He lacks the insight and awareness to clearly see who he really is.

 If you encounter misogynists, here are some suggestions to help you compassionately deal with them.